bosun-monitor/bosun/docs/notifications.md

 ### Post Body

 1. If the notification sets `bodyTemplate`, use that rendered template as the post body.
-1. Otherwise use the rendered `body` template.
+1. Otherwise use the rendered `subject` template.

 ## Action Notifications